tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

 I know, that sounds odd (and many of you probably think you are totally against having any process), so lets try a comparison.

 Say we're working on a software development project and we are required to deliver code documentation as part of the project.
 Once upon a time this would have required a great deal of time to put together, keep up to date as changes occurred, etc. It probably would have been a full time job on any team over 3-4 developers.
-Then someone came along and said “Look, if we comment every function like so, then I can write a script to extract those comments and automatically build the documentation.”
+Then someone came along and said "Look, if we comment every function like so, then I can write a script to extract those comments and automatically build the documentation."

-In the software world we call this a “convention”.
+In the software world we call this a "convention".
 Incorporating conventions into our practice allows us to automate or get some extra value out of something simply because it's been done in a consistent manner (possibly with an extra step or two sprinkled on top).

 Process is not inherently bad.
 Like writing software, there is never only one answer and even using the latest and greatest of tools you can build a ghastly, unmaintainable mess.